Electric Grid Topology and Admittance Estimation: Quantifying Phasor-based Measurement Requirements: Problem Formulation

-\begin{remark} Theorem~\ref{t1} could have been proven in a similar way to Theorem~\ref{t2} by means of the rank of a rigidity matroid.
-However, we took a different and rather longer approach to prove Theorem~\ref{t1} in order to clearly demonstrate the connection between the concept of graph rigidity and the network of admittances in a power system as this relationship has never been mentioned before. \end{remark}
+\begin{remark} All proofs are included in the arXiv paper \cite{rin2024electricgridtopologyadmittance}.
+In \cite{rin2024electricgridtopologyadmittance}, we took a longer approach to prove Theorem~\ref{t1} compared to the proof for Theorem~\ref{t2} to show the connection between the concept of graph rigidity and the network of admittances in a power system as this relationship has not been previously known. \end{remark}